Launceston: National Automobile Museum of Tasmania

 Cars or Monkeys?

 On Cimitiere Street, the entrance faces Launceston City Park.
-Apparently the men visiting the Automobile Museum of Tasmania often part company with their better halves, directing them over the road to visit the monkeys and the John Hart Conservatory.
+Apparently the men visiting the Automobile Museum of Tasmania often part company with their better halves, directing them over the road to visit the monkeys and John Hart Conservatory.

 And while an hour is probably sufficient for a quick lap of the vehicles, those without a reason to leave (or undue influence!) could easily spend much longer.